A free pdf book on the fascination of light, electricity, magnetism and the human brain.

 |Appendix A||Units, measurements and constants||286|

-Help to make this the best available introduction to electromagnetism: send improvements and suggestions to email@example.com.
+Help to make this the best available introduction to electromagnetism and optics: send improvements and suggestions to email@example.com.
 And enjoy the reading!

 * * *